opensearch-project/opensearch-plugin-template-java/README.md

 Also, the **OpenSearch version** in the `Build OpenSearch` and in the `Build and Run Tests` steps should match your plugins version in the `build.gradle` file.

 To view more complex CI examples you may want to checkout the workflows in official OpenSearch plugins, such as [anomaly-detection](https://github.com/opensearch-project/anomaly-detection/blob/main/.github/workflows/test_build_multi_platform.yml).

+### Naming conventions
+When naming API parameters, such as query parameters and request or response fields, note the following conventions:
+- Use snake case (for example, `use_case`), separating individual words with an underscore.
+- Replace hyphens with underscores (for example, for retrieval-augmented generation, use `retrieval_augmented_generation`).

+When creating a new type of a component, take note of how other components of this type are named.
+For example, search processors are named omitting the word `processor` at the end (the collapse processor is called `collapse`).

 ## License
 This code is licensed under the Apache 2.0 License.
 See [LICENSE.txt](LICENSE.txt).